chroma-core/chroma/revision_history_function_302b0fcf.plan.md

  end
 ```

-The `__max` tracker for `page-1` would show `max_version: 5`.
+The `v0` tracker for `page-1` would show `max_version: 5`.
 A client paginating `v1..v5` gets the complete lifecycle including the deletion and resurrection, in order, without any special logic.

 ## Architecture